What is the NHS Care Records Service?

 There are already clear benefits for your care from having medication, allergy and adverse reaction information available through your SCR.
 If you choose to add additional information, this can further increase the quality of your care.
 Additional information can also empower you if you need some help to communicate your complex care needs.

-The following form can be used if you want to opt out of the Summary Care record.
+Please complete our online form to opt out of the Summary Care Record.